 Students may enter/exit the building by using the main Seattle School entrance.
 During the school week, the main entrance is open from 8 a.m. until 6 p.m.
-To access the building before or after hours, you must contact the Director of Facilities, Phil Bishop (206-876-6107) and only in case of emergency.
-To access stairwells and elevators after hours, the student must use his/her Seattle School identification card.
+To access the building before or after hours, you must contact the Facilities Manager, Jose de los Santos, idelossantos@theseattleschool.edu, and only in case of emergency.
+To access stairwells and elevators during business hours, the student must use his/her Seattle School identification card.
 Should a student need to see an administrator or faculty member, he/she should check in at the front desk, located in the lobby at the main Seattle School entrance.